stat545ubc-2021/functionsjuliafast/assignment_1b.md

 Julia Fast
 01/11/2021

+*Note that some code and text below will overlap with code and text from the STAT545A Mini Data Analysis*

-## Datset Background (Section Copied from STAT545A Mini Data Analysis Project)
+## Datset Background

+*(Section Copied from STAT545A Mini Data Analysis Project)*

 The *zooplankton_biomass* dataset used for this assignment was acquired courtesy of Fisheries and Oceans Canada (DFO).
 I will be using this